chijete/CrafyAsyncHttp/README.md

 # CrafyAsyncHttp
 Simple unidirectional Asynchronous CURL PHP library

+This library works on Windows and Linux (Unix).

+It is unidirectional: the HTTP request is sent asynchronously, without waiting for the response from the destination server.

+## Requirements
+- CURL Library.
+- Access to exec() and popen() functions.

 ## Files
 - class.php contains the class.
 - index.php contains an example.